How to Use (and Not Use) a Ferrite Bead in Your Design to Reduce EMI

 AC power connections aren't the place where ferrite beads can be used.
 Ferrite beads can help filter out low-level noise at low frequencies in many portions of a circuit as long as the desired signal sits within the relevant filtering band for the ferrite and any resonance in the filtering circuit is sufficiently damped.
 Make sure to check the impedance curve in your ferrite's datasheet and verify that you are using it to target the relevant noise frequency with a high impedance series element.
 The typical method for using a ferrite as a filter is to pair it with a small resistor in series, or to pair it with capacitors as a T or Pi filter circuit.

 Once you have your capacitor and ferrite material in place, you can start filtering out high frequencies.
-While ferrite beads do have some parasitic resistance that creates damping, LC resonance can still occur, particularly when using smaller capacitors.
-If you really want to use a large capacitor, that risk can be mitigated by adding additional damping or limiting resonance through impedance matching or by simply adding a small amount of series resistance.
+While ferrite beads do have some parasitic resistance that creates damping, LC resonance can still occur.
+If you really want to use a large capacitor, that risk can be mitigated by adding additional damping with a small amount of series resistance.
 If resonance does occur, it can lead to a gain of up to 10 dB, so take care to design your filter to avoid resonance if you're working in a bandwidth where this is a risk.

 Summary